 For example, I've been working on this blog post for a few days.
 But in my written daily updates to my team, I never once wrote “Working on a blog post.”
 Instead, I got specific and showed my work.
 I wrote “Sketching an outline”, then “Writing a draft”, then “Finishing up copy edits”, etc.

 By giving just a little bit more detail, you can show your team that you’re making progress.
 The right amount of specificity can eliminate doubt on your team, and help open up opportunities for collaboration and feedback.

 However, there is such a thing as too much detail.
-Sometimes people will deliver a laundry list of everything they’re doing.
-Laundry lists make for a extra boring update.
-So if you’re feeling the urge to include everything, take a moment to think about what parts of your work are relevant to the team, and how you can be more concise.
+Sometimes in a daily status update, or weekly status report, people will deliver a laundry list of everything they're doing.
+Laundry lists make for an extra boring update.
+So if you're feeling the urge to include everything, take a moment to think about what parts of your work are relevant to the team, and how you can be more concise.
 A simple trick here is to take an editing pass after writing your update, and put the most important items at the top.
-Often this act of ordering is enough to clarify what’s really important to share.
+Often this act of ordering tasks and projects is enough to clarify what's really important to share in your reports.